tnandwani/dog-watch/README.md

 ### LEFT TO DO

 # - NOW
-    - user status
+    - save full user details on main.js
-        1. Create user session
-        2. Add Event lister for auth changes
-        3. Login functions update for AWdb

 # - NEXT
     - Create Dog
         1. Input -> Store on type
         2. Store -> DogCard with useSelector